메인메뉴 바로가기본문으로 바로가기

 So, Gorye Dynasty jar sits on the kitchen bench top, and coffee is served in colorful lacquered copper cups by Huh Myoung-wook.
 In the living room is a folding screen featuring Koo Bohnchang’s ethereal photographs of blue and-white porcelain.
 A piece of Silla earthenware adorns a Joseon wooden chest with a modern monochrome painting hanging above.
 From a wall closet, Tetto casually brings out an antique wooden lunchbox and an ancient unified Silla roof-end tile.
 Downstairs, he slides open the doors of the wardrobe he designed himself, revealing shelves and racks in a composition inspired by Joseon chaekgado (painting of a scholar’s bookcase), with his clothes hanging like curios.
 On the wall facing the bed in the guestroom is a photograph by Kim Hee-won printed on traditional mulberry paper, or hanji, showing latticed doors opening out onto the garden, as though extending the room and bringing the outdoors inside.
 Tetto’s collection is a mix of old and new, and every piece has a story.
 All of the modern pieces were made by people whom he met when interviewing artists for Living Sense magazine.

 “Once you hear an artist’s story, that person’s work becomes much more meaningful.
-Now that work is not just an object, it’s something that I have a relationship with,” he explains, giving his dishes by the potter Ji Seungmin as an example.
+Now that work is not just an , it’s something that I have a relationship with,” he explains, giving his dishes by the potter Ji Seungmin as an example.
 “The plates are not just plates.
 I know this person.
 I met him and his wife before they married.
 They invited me to the wedding.
-So now there’s a story with these objects.”
+So now there’s a story with these s.”

 Over the past four years, Tetto has interviewed some fifty artists.
 This has given him a precious education on Korean art, and has led to opportunities to lecture on what he has learned.